pencil-code/pencil-code/doc/paper/paper.md

 hydrodynamic and MHD instabilities;
 chiral MHD;
 Hydrodynamic and MHD turbulence;
-turbulent combustion, front propagation, radiation & ionization.
+turbulent gaseous and solid combustion, particle clustering and deposition on solid walls, front propagation, radiation & ionization.
 As of July 2020, 564 papers have been published that acknowledge use of the Pencil Code [@zenodo.3466444].